 Firstly, operational costs can be limited with VoIP phones.
 Insurance companies that use VoIP no longer need an on-premise phone system, instead opting for a cloud-based solution.
 Landline options tend to end up being very costly, especially for extra features and making international calls.

-As of 2022, over 5 billion people have access to the internet.
+In 2022, it was noted that over 5 billion people have access to the internet.
 This kind of network connection doesn’t require purchase of expensive or specialist equipment.
 Employees can use VoIP from the comfort of a mobile device or computer, requiring nothing more than a headset.

 One of the last reasons why VoIP providers can help minimize on costs is due to the built-in tech support that is provided by programs.
 Today’s VoIP’s providers often supply users with help desks and round-the-clock customer support that can solve any issues and answer any question.